 The commands available in the GigaVUE-OS are also different depending on whether you are logged in as admin or default level user.
-Commands listed in bold in Figure 1: GigaVUE-OS Command-Line Modes on page 45 are only available to admin level users.
+Commands listed in bold in Figure 6: GigaVUE-OS Command-Line Modes are only available to admin level users.

-Figure 1: GigaVUE-OS Command-Line Modes
+Figure 6: GigaVUE-OS Command-Line Modes

 Note: If you are working simultaneously with multiple GigaVUE nodes, you may want to assign each a separate hostname so its easy to identify separate terminal sessions from the system prompt.
-Admin users can do this in Configure mode with the hostname <name> command; refer to Configuring the GigaVUE H Series Host Name on page 60.
+Admin users can do this in Configure mode with the hostname <name> command; refer to Configuring the GigaVUE H Series Host Name.